silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 ## The Cache API

-The [api:SS_Cache] class provides a bunch of static functions wrapping the Zend_Cache system in something a little more easy to use with the SilverStripe config system.
+The [api:Cache] class provides a bunch of static functions wrapping the Zend_Cache system in something a little more easy to use with the SilverStripe config system.

 A `Zend_Cache` has both a frontend (determines how to get the value to cache,